galiminus/arthropod/README.md

 # Arthropod

-Arthropod is a easy way to run remote ruby code synchronously, using Amazon SQS.
+Arthropod is an easy way to run remote ruby code synchronously, using Amazon SQS.

 *Do not use it yet, the API isn't stable at all and it wasn't tested enough on production*